Controlled Text Generation with Natural Language Instructions: Experiments

 \subsection{Analysis}

-\textbf{Ablation Study} We first ablate different design choices of \method to see their relative importance.
+\textbf{Ablation Study} We first ablate different design choices of \method to investigate their relative importance.
 The results are shown in Table \ref{tab:results_seen} and \ref{tab:results_unseen}.
-We find that training the model without verbalizing constraint codes into natural language instructions leads to a substantial performance drop, especially on unseen constraints.
-We think this is because training on verbalized constraint instructions encourages the model to understand the meaning of instructions, thus better generalizing to instructions for new constraints.
-Using multiple templates for verbalization also marginally improves the performance.
-We also find that meta in-context learning helps the model generalize to unseen tasks, showing that the model successfully learns to understand the examples of new constraints provided as contexts.
-We also find that training with multiple constraints at the same time leads to improved performance.
-In addition, we test different numbers (1, 2, 5, and 10) of demonstrations and find that 5 demonstrations is a good performance-efficiency trade-off.
+First, we find that training the model without the verbalizing constraints into natural language instructions leads to a substantial performance drop, especially on unseen constraints.
+Using multiple templates for verbalization also (marginally) improves performance.
+We also find that meta in-context learning helps the model generalize to unseen tasks.
+We hypothesize that this is because examples during training help the model learn content-invariant relationships between examples, constraints, and outputs.
+One can also observe that training with multiple constraints at the same time leads to improved performance.
+In addition, in preliminary experiments, we consider different numbers (1, 2, 5, and 10) of demonstrations and find that 5 demonstrations results in a reasonable performance--efficiency trade-off.\looseness=-1